1 quadrant = 1 quadrant. Or what is the question?

 There are 4 quadrants on a coordinate plain (grid).
 The top right is quadrant 1, top left is quadrant 2, bottom left is quadrant 3, and bottom right is quadrant 4.

-The abdominopelvic area can be divided into four quadrants: right upper quadrant, left upper quadrant, right lower quadrant, and left lower quadrant.
-These divisions are used for clinical examination to help localize pain or other symptoms in the abdomen.
+The abdomen is divided into four quadrants: the right upper quadrant, left upper quadrant, right lower quadrant, and left lower quadrant.
+This division is commonly used in clinical settings to help locate and describe abdominal pain or other symptoms.
+Each quadrant contains specific organs and structures, aiding in diagnosis and treatment.